tobaccovilleweather.com

 as they pass within range of the receiving station.
 The whole surface

-of the Earth is scanned by POES spacecraft sensors four times a day.
+of the Earth is scanned by POES spacecraft sensors several times a day.

 Hamtronics R139 Weather FAX Receiver Hamtronics Web site |